romulo-projects/romulo-projects/README.md

 ###

-<p align="left">DevOps engineer with extensive experience with container technologies, IaC, observability tools, Windows and Unix/Linux server administration.
-Constantly updating and learning with new market technologies.
-Experience with clients such as Caixa Econômica Federal, Banco do Brasil Asset Management, Petrobras, INPI, Siqueira Castro Advogados, among others.</p>
+<p align="left">DevOps Engineer with extensive experience in container technologies, IaC, observability tools, and Windows and Unix/Linux server administration.
+Continuously updating and learning new market technologies.
+Experienced with clients such as Caixa Econômica Federal, Banco do Brasil Asset Management, Petrobras, INPI, Siqueira Castro Advogados, among others.</p>

 ###